hirotom/gettingandcleaningdata/CodeBook.md

 * Y_train.txt
 * subject_train.txt

-The descriptions (code book) for above input files are also in the data source (see README.txt in the data source zip file )
+The descriptions (code book) for above input files are also in the data source (see README.txt in the data source zip file ).

 # Output

 This run_analysis.R script will output a file named "tidydata_out.txt" in the working directory.

+## Descriptions of columns in "tidydata_out.txt"
+* activity_name
+* subject_id
+*